 The modules cover material essential for car, heavy vehicle, motorbike, construction vehicles and forklift drivers all for one very low cost – you just choose which modules you need.

 - Count up how many drivers you have in your company right now

-- Purchase the right number of driver seats by clicking here (or just start with two drivers then purchase more as you need them)
+- Purchase the right number of course licences by clicking here (or just start with two drivers then purchase more as you need them)

 - Invite the drivers by entering their email addresses into the system.
 They’ll receive an invitation email and can start the modules immediately.

 So that you can follow up, you’ll receive automatic emails to let you know:

 - How many drivers don’t accept your invitation within 14 days

 - How many drivers accept your invitation but haven’t completed a training module within 14 days